-- A. Purpose.
-A floodplain development permit is hereby established for all construction and other development to be undertaken in areas of special flood hazard in this community for the purpose of protecting its citizens from increased flood hazards and ensuring that new development is constructed in a manner that minimizes its exposure to flooding.
-It shall be unlawful to undertake any development in an area of special flood hazard, as shown on the Flood Insurance Rate Map enumerated in § 133-6, without a valid floodplain development permit.
-Application for a permit shall be made on forms furnished by the local administrator and may include, but not be limited to: plans, in duplicate, drawn to scale and showing: the nature, location, dimensions, and elevations of the area in question; existing or proposed structures, fill, storage of materials, drainage facilities, and the location of the foregoing. - B. Fees.
-All applications for a floodplain development permit shall be accompanied by an application fee of \$100.
-In addition, the applicant shall be responsible for reimbursing the City of Oswego for any additional costs necessary for review, inspection and approval of this project.
+- (1) A floodplain development permit is hereby established for all construction and other development to be undertaken in areas of special flood hazard in this community for the purpose of protecting its citizens from increased flood hazards and ensuring that new development is constructed in a manner that minimizes its exposure to flooding.
+It shall be unlawful to undertake any development in an area of special flood hazard, as shown on the Flood Insurance Rate Map enumerated in § 170-6, without a valid floodplain development permit. - (2) Application for a permit shall be made on forms furnished by the local administrator and may include, but not be limited to plans, in duplicate, drawn to scale and showing the nature, location, dimensions, and elevations of the area in question; existing or proposed structures, fill, storage of materials, drainage facilities, and the location of the foregoing. - B. Fees.
+All applications for a floodplain development permit shall be accompanied by an application fee as established in the Town of Webster Fee Schedule.
+In addition, the applicant shall be responsible for reimbursing the Town of Webster for any additional costs necessary for review, inspection and approval of this project.
 The local administrator may require a deposit of no more than \$500 to cover these additional costs.

-§ 133-13 Application for permit.
+§ 170-13 Application for permit.